Control of kinetic opinion dynamics in popularity-adaptive social networks: Numerical experiments

 In Figure~\ref{fig:medie1} we report the time evolution of the mean number of contacts $m_c(t)$ and of the mean opinion $m_v(t)$ for the four scenarios (a)--(d).
-The plots show that when the contact control is active, namely in scenarios (b) and (d), the global mean of contacts exhibits a sustained growth over time, counteracting the natural decay produced by the uncontrolled dynamics.
+The plots show that when the contact control is active, namely in scenarios (b) and (d), a larger and more persistent increase in the global mean of contacts is displayed, compared to the remaining cases.
 Moreover, in scenario (d), where both opinion and contact controls are simultaneously activated, the combined action of the two control layers drives the population's mean opinion towards the target value promoted by the leader group, highlighting the synergistic effect of the coupled control mechanisms.

+To address the effect of the fraction of leaders, we repeated scenario (d) varying the initial proportion of leaders from 1\% up to 25\%, in a larger temporal interval with \(T=100\).
+We observe that as the fraction of leaders increases, the attraction of the population towards the target opinion promoted by the leaders becomes stronger.
+Interestingly, at the initial stages, the opinions of the leaders tend to slightly diverge from their own mean target opinion, while the followers' opinions progressively align with those of the leaders, the rate of alignment depending on the strength of the attraction mechanism.
+These dynamics are illustrated in Fig.~\ref{fig:perc1}.

 This test highlights how influence depends on visibility.
 When leaders let their popularity decay, their capacity to shape collective opinion quickly disappears, and they are reabsorbed into the majority view.
 Maintaining contacts prevents this loss of visibility, allowing leaders to maintain a role in directing the opinion landscape.
 The combination of preserving visibility and exerting persuasive effort produces lasting influence, in this case persuasion alone is ineffective when the audience becomes too small.